sanjibsinha/sanjibsinha/README.md

+# I know that I know nothing - Socrates

-# I share my learning experience on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com)
+## With reference to the above quote, I'm trying to share my little learning experience on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com)

 There are lot of tips and tricks that might be useful for beginners.
+And I consider myself as a Beginner.

 ## Getting Started